diamonddevgroup/comScore-CodenameOne/README.md

 **ComScore.notifyEnterForeground();**

 Call this method to notify that the application appears on the device screen.
-I will recommend calling this in the `start()` method of Codename One.
+Recommend calling this in the `start()` method of Codename One.

 **ComScore.notifyExitForeground();**

 Call this method to notify that the application no longer appears on the device screen.
-I will recommend calling this in the `stop()` method of Codename One.
+Recommend calling this in the `stop()` method of Codename One.

 **ComScore.notifyUserInteraction();**

 Call this method to notify that the user interacted with the application.
-I will recommend calling this in the `actionListener` of major buttons.
+Recommend calling this in the `actionListener` of button clicks you want track.

 **ComScore.notifyUxActive();**